ArchiveTeam/grab-site/README.md

 ===

 grab-site is an easy preconfigured web crawler designed for backing up websites.
-Give grab-site a URL and it will recursively crawl the site and write [WARC files](http://www.archiveteam.org/index.php?title=The_WARC_Ecosystem)
+Give grab-site a URL and it will recursively crawl the site and write [WARC files](http://www.archiveteam.org/index.php?title=The_WARC_Ecosystem).

-It uses [wpull](https://github.com/chfoo/wpull) for crawling and the wpull options are preconfigured based on Archive Team's experience with [ArchiveBot](https://github.com/ArchiveTeam/ArchiveBot).
+grab-site uses [wpull](https://github.com/chfoo/wpull) for crawling.
+The wpull options are preconfigured based on Archive Team's experience with [ArchiveBot](https://github.com/ArchiveTeam/ArchiveBot).

 grab-site includes ArchiveBot's killer feature of being able to add ignore patterns while the crawl is already running.
 This allows you to skip the crawling of junk URLs that would